 It’s only a GPS + a rubbish camera

-Samsung A7 Lite I decided to try Gaia GPS on my own car recce and settled on an A7 8.7 incher; £120 from Argos.
+Samsung A7 Lite I decided to try Gaia GPS on my own car recce and settled on a Samsung A7 8.7 incher; £120 from Argos.
 It has a metal case, takes up to 1TB microSD and weighs 330g when fully charged.
-My laptop and desktop have always been Macs but equivalent new iPad Mini starts at a staggering £750.
-I own a crappy old Samsung mobile; the A7 has the same interface so the A7’s Android learning curve was pleasingly pruned.
+CPU speed is 2.3GHz, 1.8GHz Octa-Core; I don’t know if that’s a lot, but 18 months in it fried its motherboard, got repaired on warranty, then did the same at 25 months, just out of warranty.
+Is that normal for a lightly used Samsung tablet?
+Don’t know but I replaced it with a near identical A9 for just £85.
+If that packs up too I guess I’ll just get an iPad.
+My laptop and desktop have always been Macs, but an equivalent new iPad Mini starts at a staggering £750.
+I owned a crappy old Samsung mobile once; the A7 has the same interface so the A7’s Android learning curve was pleasingly pruned.
 Best of all, I was able to flog my Kindle Fire for 40 quid and remain ‘gadget neutral’ in line with current government advisories.

 Handy standleHandy handle